 What are you still waiting for?
 Rope in your rider buddies and set out on an awesome trip to Andhra Pradesh to see the Grand Canyon of India in Gandikota.
 And don’t forget to share this handy guide with all travel enthusiasts in your circle.
 Have any more useful tips for travelers?
 Pop them in the comments below.

 Frequently Asked Questions About Gandikota Fort

-A. The Grand Canyon is one of the most important natural attractions in the USA located in the state of Arizona.
+The Grand Canyon is one of the most important natural attractions in the USA located in the state of Arizona.
 It is a 277 mile long steep-sided canyon that has been carved by the Colorado River.
-Gandikota canyon in India is often compared to the Grand Canyon because of it’ resemblance.
+Gandikota canyon in India is often compared to the Grand Canyon because of its resemblance.

-A. Kapa Raja, a king of Bommanapalli village discovered Gandikota in 1123 who made it a Sand fort after its discovery, Inscriptions dating back to the 16th century have been found inside the fort.
+Kapa Raja, a king of Bommanapalli village discovered Gandikota in 1123 who made it a Sand fort after its discovery.
+Inscriptions dating back to the 16th century have been found inside the fort.

 Tirupati Airport and the Bangalore International Airport are the nearest airports to Gandikota if you wish to fly down there.
 And Jammalamadugu (18 km away), Kadapa (77 km away), and Tirupati (219 km away) are the nearest railway stations to Gandikota.

 The massive gorges of Gandikota are often referred to as the ‘hidden Grand Canyon of India’.

-A. The best time to visit Gandikota will be from September to February.
+The best time to visit Gandikota will be from September to February.
 The weather is pleasantly cool at this time that can enhance your overall experience.